Make an Impression

 A marching contingent is brought together by a shared sense of purpose through the use of visual messages.
 Having something to do: carrying a balloon (no mylar), flag, banner, sign, a prop, or wearing a special t-shirt, or other costuming, or participating in a short walking performance (30 seconds max) reinforces this image of unity.

-We are people of faith UNITED IN SPIRIT around affirming LGBT people.
+We are people of faith UNITED IN SPIRIT, affirming and celebrating LGBT people!
 What is the message you want your group to convey?
 How can your group tie into the United in Spirit contingent and Pride’s official theme?

-Some theme or sign ideas: No Religious Exceptions (to LGBT rights), We bless you, ALL are welcome, God loves/blesses you, God loves everyone, LGBT are children of God, God loves all families, God bless gay marriage, we support gay marriage, LGBT Made in the image of God (with a rainbow).
+Some ideas for themes or messages: My faith doesn’t discriminate! / We bless you! / ALL are welcome, God loves/blesses you, God loves everyone / LGBT are children of God / God bless ALL families / God bless ALL marriages / we support gay marriage, LGBT Made in the image of God (with a rainbow).
 For more inspiration, please check our photo gallery or our Facebook page.